 A: We own substantially all of our assets and conduct our operations through Moody National Operating Partnership II, LP, a Delaware limited partnership organized in July 2014, which we refer to as our "operating partnership."
 We are the sole general partner of our operating partnership and our subsidiary, Moody OP Holdings II, LLC, which we refer to as our "limited partner," and Moody National LPOP II, LLC, which we refer to as Moody National LPOP II or the "special limited partnership interest holder," were the initial limited partners of our operating partnership.
-Following the mergers (defined below), Moody National LPOP I, LLC is also one of our operating partnership, respectively, as "limited partnership interests" and "special limited partnership interests."
+Following the mergers (defined below), Moody National LPOP I, LLC is also one of our operating partnership's limited partners.
+We refer to limited partnership interests and special partnership interests in our operating partnership, respectively, as "limited partnership interests" and "special limited partnership interests."
 Because we conduct substantially all of our operations through an operating partnership, we are organized in what is referred to as an UPREIT structure, as defined below.